Esmond G. Ng

 Ng is one of the leading experts in sparse matrix computation and well known for his work on the theoretical aspect of sparse matrix computation and the development of efficient sparse matrix algorithms.
-He was a key contributor of the well-known SPARSPAK package, which was one of the first efficient and reliable software packages for solving large sparse systems of linear equations.
+He was a key contributor to the well-known SPARSPAK package, which was one of the first efficient and reliable software packages for solving large sparse systems of linear equations.
 The package was used widely in industry (such as Boeing and NASA) and universities.

 His research includes combinatorial aspect of sparse matrix computation, design and implementation of reliable and efficient sparse matrix algorithms for advanced computer architectures, and complexity analysis.
-He is heavily involved in computational science and engineering, and has been engaging in the development and application of sparse matrix techniques for solving large-scale scientific problems, particularly.
+He is heavily involved in computational science and engineering and has been engaging in the development and application of sparse matrix techniques for solving large-scale scientific problems, particularly.

 Ng’s research has provided a theoretical understanding of structural properties and issues in sparse matrix factorizations.
-He was one of the first to study the effect of, and interplay between, row and column permutations in sparse orthogonal factorization and sparse Gaussian elimination with partial pivoting.
-His theoretical work has provided a foundation for subsequent sparse matrix research, and the algorithmic development has provided insight that influences subsequently development of sparse matrix factorization algorithms.
+He was one of the first to study the effect of, and the interplay between, row and column permutations in sparse orthogonal factorization and sparse Gaussian elimination with partial pivoting.
+His theoretical work has provided a foundation for subsequent sparse matrix research, and the algorithmic development has provided insight that influences subsequent development of sparse matrix factorization algorithms.

 The sparse matrix algorithms that Ng and his collaborators have developed are well known and have been used in a large variety of scientific and engineering applications, such as structural analysis, numerical optimization, computational fluid dynamics, and finite element calculations.